krindra/kvartfetch/README.md

 # Kvartfetch
-fetching info about your xata🏠
+### fetching info about your xata🏠

+Supports allmost all GNU/Linux distros and Termux

 Thank for help [Creepy0964!](https://github.com/Creepy0964)